scala/docs.scala-lang/_overviews/contribute/scala-standard-library-api-documentation.md

   message formats, noting *present tense*, *length limits* and that it must merge cleanly.
-Remember that the title of the pull request will become the commit message when merged. **Also**, be sure to assign one or more reviewers to the PR, if this is not possible for you, you could mention a user in **in the pull request comments**.
+Remember that the title of the pull request will become the commit message when merged. **Also**, be sure to assign one or more reviewers to the PR, if this is not possible for you, you could mention a user **in the pull request comments**.

 ### Extra Requirements for Scaladoc Documentation Commits

-Although some of the requirements for bug fix pull requests are not needed for API documentation commits, here are the step by step requirements to ensure your API documentation PR is merged in smoothly:
+Although some requirements for bug fix pull requests are not needed for API documentation commits, here are the step by step requirements to ensure your API documentation PR is merged in smoothly: